 Phnom Penh is predominantly an adults’ playground, but there are plenty of attractions that afford fun for the whole family.
 From playparks to movies to ice-skating to laser tag, it’s all here now.

-The Shop Too (St. 337) is a green oasis in the midst of the Tuol Kork’s urban district.
-It is the perfect safe haven for families with children thanks to its hundreds of square metres of garden space.
+The Shop Too (St. 337) is also an oasis in Tuol Kork – the perfect safe haven for families with children thanks to its hundreds of square metres of garden space.
 To keep the energy levels at full tilt, they offer a large choice of pizzas, weekly BBQs and seafood specials.

 A truly immersive and mysterious experience can be found at Escape 60 (St. 147) – the first real escape room adventure in Phnom Penh.
 In just 60 minutes, you and your teammates must follow clues to uncover secrets and solve challenging puzzles.
 A great way to value your freedom!